saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week1-and-2.md

 ### Working with Go Configuration

 I have also learned alot about handling configs with Go.
 I got to know how to use [viper](https://github.com/spf13/viper) for loading config data. it features simple ways of reading the data as we use the dot notation without need for writing extra structs.
-Also the fact that it supports all config types really stood out for me as the config type is not tired to the implementation.
+Also the fact that it supports all config types really stood out for me as the config type is not tied to the implementation.
 Therefore a user can decide to use any config type of choice.

 I decided to use .toml config.
 Implementing this was this simple: